glurth/LimitedObjectScrollList/README.md

 It also contains some concrete templates that can be used as examples for deriving custom versions.

-PreFab objects, using these template classes, provide immidiate access to a working versions of readOnly and input text lists.
+PreFab objects, using these template classes, provide immidiate access to a working versions of readOnly and input text lists, with large quanitities of elements.